deadlydog/deadlydog.github.io/_posts/2013-03-18-using-msbuild-to-publish-a-vs-2012-ssdt-sqlproj-database-project-the-same-way-as-a-vs-2010-dbproj-database-project.md

 </pre>
 </div>

-Where “myPublishFile.publish.xml” contains the database server and name to publish to.
+Where "myPublishFile.publish.xml" contains the database server and name to publish to.

-One other minor thing to note is that it is called “deploying” the database with .dbproj, and is called “publishing” the database with .sqlproj; so when I say Deploy or Publish, I mean the same thing.
+One other minor thing to note is that it is called "deploying" the database with .dbproj, and is called "publishing" the database with .sqlproj; so when I say Deploy or Publish, I mean the same thing.

 We use TFS at my organization and while making new builds for our Test environment, we have the build process deploy the database solution to our various Test databases.
 This would mean that for us I would either need to: